waded/new-tab-zero/README.md

-# minimalist-new-tab
+# new-tab-zero

 This Chrome/Edge extension removes all distractions on new tabs.
 No news, no weather, no favorite sites, no photos.
 Nothing but blank.

 If you want to search, or go to recent/favorite sites, just type in the address bar.

-Please give feedback at <https://github.com/waded/minimalist-new-tab>.
+Please give feedback at <https://github.com/waded/new-tab-zero>.

 ## Published versions